Why Shares of Transport Stocks Are Falling Today

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Union Pacific wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and FedEx wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of December 1, 2019

 Lou Whiteman owns shares of FedEx.
-The Motley Fool owns shares of and recommends Canadian National Railway, FedEx, and Twitter.
+The Motley Fool owns shares of and recommends FedEx and Old Dominion Freight Line.
 The Motley Fool recommends Union Pacific.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.